uxlfoundation/oneapi-construction-kit/doc/source/cl/external-extensions.rst

 The :cmake:command:`add_ca_cl_runtime_extension` and
-:cmake:command:`add_ca_cl_compiler_extension` CMake commands should be used to integrate target extensions into the ComputeAorta build.
+:cmake:command:`add_ca_cl_compiler_extension` CMake commands should be used to integrate target extensions into the oneAPI Construction Kit build.